JasperNelson/HeadlessCapturePortal/README.md

     * `LoginParser`: Takes a toml file path, reads a toml file from the given path, and creates a Ingest NamedTuple containing settings and actions.
     * `Config`: Takes a toml file path, reads a toml file from the given path, and creates a Ingest NamedTuple containing Configuration information
     * `KeyManager`: Manages keys from the current operating systems keyring.
-    * `CLIintake`: Reads command line flags from user and returns toml file.
+    * `main`: Reads command line flags from user and returns toml file.
+    * `Orchestrator`: The "meat" of the program orchestrator is a class that takes inputs and sends them to the backends.
     * Unit Tests: pytest files excercising objects above

 ### Current Login File Specification: